If you’re unhappy, things and experiences will make you happier… right?

 The baseline state — underneath learned patterns of anxiety, insecurity, and resistance — is fundamentally peaceful, capable, and resilient.

-You can’t earn your way to this state because it’s already underneath.
+You can’t earn this state because it’s already underneath.
 There’s no need to achieve anything, fix anything, become anyone different.
 Just (very carefully) stop doing things that suppress it.

 To be clear, I don't mean to imply your unpleasant external circumstances will magically improve without work.
 You might still have confidence issues while dating.
 Conflict with friends.
 Disagreements with coworkers.
 People you care about might still disappoint you.